-The dividend yield is annual dividends expressed as a percentage of the current share price.
-A dividend yield can give you an indication of the level of income you might expect.
+The annual dividends expressed as a percentage of the current share price.
+A dividend yield can give you an indication of the level of income you might get from an investment company share.
 However, depending on the performance of the company, future dividends may be higher or lower than indicated by the current dividend yield.
 The current yield for JZCP is quoted at 5.1% being the sterling equivalent of the interim dividend declared plus the 2016 second interim dividend paid as a percentage of the period end share price.